saeedkhaki92/collaborative-filtering-for-yield-prediction/README.md

 - X_loc : one-hot matrix of location ID with the dimension of `m-by-nl`, where `m` is the number of observations and `nl` is the number of planting locations.

+For more information, please see the data section of the paper.

+Data Availability:

+The data analyzed in this study was provided by Syngenta for 2020 Syngenta Crop Challenge.
+We accessed the data through annual Syngenta Crop Challenge.
+During the challenge, September 2019 to January 2020, the data was open to the public.
+Data cannot be shared publicly because of non-disclosure agreement.
+Researchers who wish to access the data may do so by contacting Syngenta directly.